duckdb/duckdb-web/_posts/2024-02-13-announcing-duckdb-0100.md

 layout: post
 title: "Announcing DuckDB 0.10.0"
 author: Mark Raasveldt and Hannes Mühleisen
-excerpt: ""
+excerpt: "The DuckDB team is happy to announce the latest DuckDB release (0.10.0).
+This release is named Fusca after the [Velvet scoter](https://en.wikipedia.org/wiki/Velvet_scoter) native to Europe."
 ---

 <img src="/images/blog/velvet-scoter-duck.jpg"
      alt="Image of the Velvet Scoter"
      width="200px"
      />

-The DuckDB team is happy to announce the latest DuckDB release (0.10.0).
-This release is named Fusca after the [Velvet scoter](https://en.wikipedia.org/wiki/Velvet_scoter) native to Europe.

 To install the new version, please visit the [installation guide](/docs/installation).
 The full release notes can be found [on GitHub](https://github.com/duckdb/duckdb/releases/tag/v0.10.0).